MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 - [Explore entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement) shows how to write a Q# program that manipulates and measures qubits and demonstrates the effects of superposition and entanglement.
 - [Implement Grover's search algorithm in Q#](xref:microsoft.quantum.tutorial-qdk.grovers) shows how to write a Q# program that uses Grover's search algorithm to solve a graph coloring problem.
+- [Write and simulate qubit-level programs in Q#](xref:microsoft.quantum.tutorial-qdk.circuit) explores how to write a Q# program that directly addresses specific qubits.